Last Updated on December 1, 2023

 For many of us, whether we’re of Irish descent or not, there’s just no other place like Ireland.

 I love it, although I should confess that I’m half Irish.
 (You need only to look at my name to guess which half.)
 I always enjoy my trips to the “ould sod” since every time I visit I always discover new things.
 Each trip is another wonderful adventure.

-Here are a dozen of the best places to visit in Ireland that I greatly enjoy on the island of Ireland, both the Republic and Northern Ireland.
+Here are a dozen of the best places to visit in Ireland that I greatly enjoy.
+They are on the “island of Ireland,” in both the Republic and Northern Ireland.
 Some are well known; a few are spots even well traveled Irish aficionados may not have yet explored.

-What they all have in common is that each provides a unique Irish experience, some so much that I’ve returned to them several times.
+What they all have in common is that each provides a unique Irish experience.
+In fact, some so much that I’ve returned to them several times.

 Ireland’s Beautiful Capital: Dublin

 Almost every traveler in Ireland becomes acquainted with Dublin, one of Europe’s oldest cities and a top city in Ireland.
 Rife with a medieval and Georgian heritage, Dublin is bursting with cafes, restaurants, and traditional pubs, most providing typical Irish merriment.
 You’ll definitely find the capital to be one of the best places to visit in Ireland.

-Join the legion of travelers who head to Trinity College to view the Book of Kells, but don’t miss the fantastic collections in the National Gallery and National Museum of Ireland.
+Join the legion of travelers who head to Trinity College to view the Book of Kells.
+Also view the fantastic collections in the National Gallery and National Museum of Ireland.
 If you enjoy literature, you’ll surely enjoy the Dublin Writers Museum on Parnell Square has been closed indefinitely.

-Then head towards Grafton Street, for shopping, street entertainers and a spot of lunch before taking a walk along O’Connell Street, the busiest thoroughfare in the city, where you’ll see the Monument of Light Spire.
+Then head towards Grafton Street, for shopping, street entertainers and a spot of lunch.
+Later take a walk along O’Connell Street, the busiest thoroughfare in the city, where you’ll see the Monument of Light Spire.